Covid vaccines and T1D: FAQs

-Adults with diabetes and children aged over 12 with diabetes are included as a priority group in Phase Ib of the COVID-19 National Rollout Strategy in Australia.
+Adults with diabetes and children aged over 12 with diabetes are included as priority groups in Phase Ib of the COVID-19 National Rollout Strategy in Australia.
 Vaccinations are currently being offered to those eligible for Phase Ib.
 You can check your eligibility and book a vaccination appointment here.

-Vaccinations are being offered at GP clinics, Aboriginal Community Controlled Health Services, Commonwealth Vaccination and state and territory vaccination clinics.
-You can find a list of clinics offering vaccination and book an appointment here.
+Vaccinations are being offered at GP clinics, Aboriginal Community Controlled Health Services, Commonwealth Vaccination clinics and state and territory vaccination clinics.
+You can find a list of clinics offering vaccination here.